 The Real Time Information requirements are wide ranging and potentially onerous on employers.
 We provide a summary below.
-If your business is in the Berkshire area we, at WoodWhite Accountants Ltd, can help you to set up and run your payroll or we can run your payroll for you.
+If your business is in the Reading area we, at WoodWhite Accountants Ltd, can help you to set up and run your payroll or we can run your payroll for you.

 We set out below details of how payroll information has to be submitted to HMRC under Real Time Information (RTI).